 I combine my leaning towards academic accomplishment with a down-to-earth and approachable manner in working with clients.
 I have worked clinically in a number of settings and with clients from a variety of backgrounds and presenting difficulties.
 These settings have spanned hospital contexts, not-for-profit organisations as well as private practice.
 I currently work with leading insurance and Employee Assistance Programmes to meet the high-quality service demands of their corporate clients.
 I also accept GP referrals in Tower Hamlets and am experienced in working with a diversity of concerns.
 I am always pleased to hear from private individuals considering to start therapy and so I have endeavoured to make my practice as accessible as possible in terms of affordability, disability and diversity.

-I am South-African born and have been living in London for the previous 13 years.
-My career, before practicing as a psychotherapist, was in media and communications for the not-for-profit sector.
-The blend of my two professional backgrounds helps me bring a down-to-earth and practical stance to what might seem like lofty and inaccessible psychological ideas.
+On a more personal note, I am South-African born and have been living in London for the previous 13 years.
+On relocating myself in the UK, I set about establishing dual career paths.
+Before dedicating my career to psychotherapy and psychology, I also worked in the pressurised world of high-profile not-for-profit organisations.
+The blend of my two cultural and professional backgrounds helps me bring a grounded and practical stance to what might seem like lofty and inaccessible psychological ideas.

-The practice is less than a five-minute walk from Canary Wharf Underground Station (Jubilee Line) as well as South Quay and Heron Quays DLR stations.
+The practice is a five-minute walk from Cabot Square, eight minutes from Canary Wharf Underground Station (Jubilee Line) and around 4 minutes from West India Quay and Westferry DLR stations.
 This is less than a 15-minute journey from London Bridge, Bank, Tower Hill, Greenwich and Stratford.

 If you have previously used the services of Counselling Canary Wharf for any counselling services please leave a ranking for Counselling Canary Wharf and also if you have the time a review so others can read about your experience and make an informed decision as to whether or not this counsellor London they wish to use.